Below are seven income producing assets that you can invest in to start earning you passive income.

 I’ve split the list up into two ways: Safe and risky.
 The former are assets I consider to be more conservative and proven that you can start investing in.
 The latter are a bit more aggressive — but can yield great results if done right.

-Safe income producing assets
+Safe income producing assets to invest in

 These are conservative, low-risk income producing assets.
 The trade-off to its low volatility though is that you won’t earn as much as more aggressive assets.
 It’s still a good idea to have a few of these in your portfolio to ensure proper diversification.

-1. Certificates of Deposit (CDs)
+Asset #1: Certificates of Deposit (CDs)

 A certificate of deposit, or CD, is a low-risk financial investment offered by banks.

 How they work is simple: You loan the bank money for a set amount of time known as a “term length” and you gain interest on the principal during this time.

 A typical term length is anywhere from three months to five years.
 During this time, you won’t be able to withdraw your money without taking a penalty hit.
 BUT it’s pretty much assured that your money is growing at a fixed rate.

 The interest rate varies on how long you are willing to invest for.
 The longer you loan money to the bank, though, the more you can earn.

 And since CDs are insured by the FDIC up to $250,000, they’re incredibly low risk.